snl-dakota/dakota/docs/user/usingdakota/theory/stochastic.rst

    %was based on variance-based decomposition).
 This allows us to abandon
    %the safe total-order basis approach in favor of a tightly-synchronized
    %expansion formulation that applies the $2p$ logic to all of the
-   %protruding ``legs'' in the monomial resolution structure.
+   %protruding "legs" in the monomial resolution structure.

 .. _`theory:uq:expansion:cubature`: